TRT 9:53 min., color, no sound

 In his evocative photographic portraiture, Brooklyn-based artist John Edmonds conveys the dimensionality of his subjects and the objects surrounding them—across their bodies and placed in their settings.
 As a black queer man raised as a Christian in Washington, DC, Edmonds faced inner turmoil, but also recognized his need to connect to others and the ways in which the photographic medium might enable the exploration of his own history and psychology as well as engender relationships.
 As the artist stated, “There really has to be a sense of urgency and desire … because that’s where great art comes from.
 Great art comes from a place of urgency and desire.”

 Edmonds would go on to study at L’École Parsons à Paris and earn his BFA and MFA in photography at Corcoran College of Art and Design and Yale University, respectively.
 He has had solo shows at Brooklyn Museum and Light Work, Syracuse, NY, and his work was featured in group shows at the Phillips Collection, California African American Museum, Philadelphia Museum of Art, and Whitney Museum of American Art.
-Edmonds’s work also can be found in numerous collections, including the Solomon R. Guggenheim Museum, National Gallery of Art, Brooklyn Museum, Museum of Fine Arts Houston, SFMoMA, Philadelphia Museum of Art, Art Gallery of Ontario, and FOAM Fotografiemuseum Amsterdam.
+Edmonds’s work also can be found in numerous collections, including the Solomon R. Guggenheim Museum, National Gallery of Art, Brooklyn Museum, Museum of Fine Arts Houston, SFMoMA, Philadelphia Museum of Art and Art Gallery of Ontario.
 He also recently designed a massive 35 x 49–foot mural featuring his photography on the facade of the new UOVO: BROOKLYN art storage facility in Bushwick, Brooklyn.

 Edmonds has created a range of formally and emotionally complex photographic series, beginning with Hoods (2014), which features images of people photographed from behind.
 Each person wears a different style of hoodie, thus completely concealing them from view.
 Edmonds has explained that the models are of different races, genders, and ages and has stated, “For me, photographing from behind comes from a desire to represent a more universal being.”
 Nonetheless, the viewer likely confronts their own biases about who they expect to see on the other side of the hoodie, a racially coded garment that in recent years also has become a political statement.
 Edmonds developed the series while likely keeping in mind the 2012 killing of Trayvon Martin, an unarmed seventeen-year-old Black American, who was wearing a hoodie at the time.
 As Martin became an icon of protests against racial profiling, the hoodie transcended its utilitarian status in popular culture.
 Indeed, in his poignant imagery, Edmonds’s subjects appear monk-like.